spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/building-applications/styling/oryx-responsive-design.md

 template: concept-topic-template
 ---

 Oryx's responsive design system empowers developers to implement designs for a variety of screen sizes and layouts in a convenient way.
 The design system provides various screen sizes, which you can redefine when needed.
 The CSS styles that are linked to the screen sizes adapt automatically to the provided configuration.
 This makes the design system useful for different types of applications.
 For example, if you need to build a business application for users with large screens, you can optimize the layout of your application to benefit from the available space.

 The design system works closely with other styling techniques in Oryx, such as layouts, [design tokens](/docs/scos/dev/front-end-development/{{page.version}}/oryx/building-applications/styling/oryx-design-tokens.html), themes, and [typography](/docs/scos/dev/front-end-development/{{page.version}}/oryx/building-applications/styling/oryx-typography.html).
-It plays an important role in some design system components, such as media and images.
+Responsive design is not only a styling technique, but also plays a role in some specific design system components, like image components.
+These components add images for specific screens to optimize the experience per screen.

 <!-- TODO: Add link to layout docs when they're published -->
 <!-- TODO: Add link to themes docs when they're published -->